pickfire/m3/site/content/docs/getting_started/kubernetes-cluster.md

 ---
-linktitle: "Kubernetes Quickstart"
+linktitle: "Creating a Kubernetes Cluster"
-weight: 2
+weight: 1
 ---

-# Creating a Single Node M3 Cluster with Kubernetes
+# Creating an M3 Cluster with Kubernetes

 This guide shows you how to create an M3 cluster of 3 nodes, designed to run locally on the same machine.
 It is designed to show you how M3 and Kubernetes can work together, but not as a production example.

+{{% notice note %}}
+This guide assumes you have read the [quickstart](/docs/quickstart), and builds upon the concepts in that guide.
+{{% /notice %}}

 {{% notice tip %}}
 We recommend you use [our Kubernetes operator](https://operator.m3db.io/) to deploy M3 to a cluster.
 It is a more streamlined setup that uses [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to automatically handle operations such as managing cluster placements.